pkumar7/fund_balancer/README.md

 2. The program supports two threads in parallel currently.

 Thoughts:
-All the steps involved in process the user Allotment is sequential in nature, so running one whole process in a single thread might be a good idea.
+All the steps involved in processing the user Allotment is sequential in nature, so running one whole process in a single thread might be a good idea.